Regularization with Latent Space Virtual Adversarial Training: Discussions

-Next, we see the visual appearance of adversarial examples of LVAT and VAT.
-Fig.\ \ref{fig:imgs} shows that adversarial images of VAT are tainted with artifacts, whereas the ones of LVAT look realistic.
-In both transformer VAE and Glow, the latent space $p({\bf z})$ is constructed so that the points in the high-density area in $p({\bf z})$ correspond to the data used during the model training, i.e., correspond to real images.
+Next, we see the visual appearance of adversarial examples of LVAT and VAT in Fig.\ \ref{fig:imgs}.
+We note that the adversarial samples in Fig.\ \ref{fig:imgs} were created with the same perturbation magnitudes, $\epsilon_{\text{lvat}}$ and $\epsilon_{\text{vat}}$, as the ones we used for the performance evaluation (see Section \ref{sec:param}).
+It means that by means of the consistency cost, the classifier has been trained so that it outputs the same predictions for the images in the bottom rows and the ones in the top rows.
+We can see that adversarial images of VAT are tainted with artifacts, whereas the ones of LVAT look realistic.
+In both generative models VAE and Glow, the latent space $p({\bf z})$ is constructed so that the points in the high-density area in $p({\bf z})$ correspond to the data used during the model training, i.e., real images.
 Thus, unless $\epsilon_{\text{lvat}}$ is not too large, the perturbed latent representation ${\bf z}_{\text{adv}}$ computed in LVAT still should correspond to a realistic image.
-It has been argued in \cite{xie2019unsupervised} that these noisy images generated in VAT seem harmful to further performance improvement.
+In VAT, on the other hand, there is no such thing to guide the quality of the generated images.
+As described in Section \ref{sec:problem}, even when $\epsilon_{\text{vat}}$ is too large for an images , VAT has no way to adjust and limit the magnitude to avoid generating artifacts.
+Also, it has been argued in \cite{xie2019unsupervised} that these noisy images generated in VAT seem harmful to further performance improvement.
 Unlike VAT, there is no such concern in LVAT.

-\subsection{Failure Analysis: Limitation of VAE Reconstruction Ability on CIFAR-10}
+\subsection{Failure analysis: limitation of VAE reconstruction ability on CIFAR-10}

-Our proposed method LVAT achieved good results as we saw, especially LVAT-Glow on CIFAR-10.
-However, it also turned out that the error rates of LVAT-VAE on CIFAR-10 were higher than the other experimental settings.
-We analyze the reason of that in this section.

-In Fig.\ \ref{fig:cifar10_lvat_vae}, we can see that the adversarial images (the third row) on CIFAR-10 are blurred, and more importantly, the images just reconstructed without perturbation (the second row) are also blurry.
-This indicates that regardless of perturbation, just passing Enc() and Dec() of VAE will blur the input image, which can be viewed as the known VAE characteristics \cite{chen2016variational}.
-Fig.\ \ref{fig:diff} shows the reconstruction error in VAE: $L_{2}$ distance between the original images and the decoded images by VAE for both with and without perturbing, i.e., $\lVert {\bf x} - \text{Dec} (\text{Enc}({\bf x}) + {\bf r}_{\text{lvat}})\rVert_{2}$ and $\lVert {\bf x} - \text{Dec} (\text{Enc}({\bf x}))\rVert_{2}$.
-It can be seen that the reconstruction error of VAE is larger on CIFAR-10 than on SVHN, and we think that it is caused by the difference in the complexity of images contained in each dataset.

-Contrary to the VAE, the Glow reconstructs very sharp images (the second row in Fig.\ \ref{fig:cifar10_lvat_glow}) and the classification performance of LVAT-Glow was very good on CIFAR-10.
-Given these observations, we conclude that the reconstruction ability of the transformer is crucial to the quality of regularization, which caused the high error rates of LVAT-VAE on CIFAR-10.